-Meghan Markle Felt "Unprotected" By The Royal Institution, According To Reports
+Meghan Markle Reportedly Felt "Unprotected" By The Royal Institution While She Was Pregnant

 While it's no secret life in the UK wasn't always rainbows and butterflies for Meghan Markle, the latest court documents filed in her legal battle against The Mail on Sunday unveiled more information about the extreme pressure Meghan was under as a royal.
 According to the filing, Meghan Markle felt "unprotected" by the royal institution and unable to defend herself from the press while pregnant.
 Elite Daily reached out to Meghan's team, Buckingham Palace, and the owner of The Mail on Sunday, Associated Newspapers Limited (ANL), for comment on the filing, but did not immediately hear back.